G-Abhinav01/Aether-notes-app/Phase-0_and_1/UI_Scaffold_and_Navigation.md

 ## 4. Accomplishments in UI & Navigation

+- **Home Screen (`app/index.tsx`)**: Implemented a basic home screen with a welcome message and corrected navigation links to the Notes and Folders sections within the tab structure, including the `/app` prefix for routing.
--   Successfully laid out static UI elements for all core screens.
+-   Successfully laid out static UI elements for core screens including Notes and Folders.
--   Implemented the main navigation flows using React Navigation.
+-   Implemented the main navigation flows using Expo Router's Tabs, including Home, Notes, Folders, and Explore tabs.
 -   Established a foundation for state management with Zustand.
 -   Applied initial styling using NativeWind, though full verification is pending due to the `tailwindConfigV3` error.